Who is Affected by the Whistleblower Directive?

 Further Reading on Whistleblower Protection

-- Protected Disclosures (Amendment) Bill 2022: This Bill will give effect to Directive (EU) 2019/1397 on the protection of persons who report breaches of Union law, which harmonises the rules for the protection of whistleblowers across the EU.
+• Protected Disclosures (Amendment) Bill 2022: This Bill gives effect to EU Directive 2019/1397 on the protection of persons who report breaches of Union law, which harmonises the rules for the protection of whistleblowers across the EU.